alexbevi/alexbevi.github.com/source/_posts/2015-04-08-asylum-engine-update.markdown

 {% img /images/20150408-001.png %}

-The pathfinding in the original engine is a lot smarter and more forgiving than our implementation.
+The path-finding in the original engine is a lot smarter and more forgiving than our implementation.

 **inventory management**